 - Kangaroo Court: According to Dick, he could not cite past MPAA decisions during the appeals process, even if they contradicted decisions that ultimately affected his film.

 - Media Watchdogs: The film puts a spotlight on them, but it takes the MPAA ratings board to task in particular.

 - Moral Guardians: The MPAA says it supposedly has no religious affiliation.
-Kirby Dick's account of his appeals process, however, says a priest and a Presbyterian minister attended his appeals — and he never really learned why.
+However, Kirby Dick's account of his appeals process says a priest and a Presbyterian minister attended his appeals — and he never really learned why.

 - One Judge to Rule Them All: According to many of the interviewed directors, MPAA president Jack Valenti had absolute veto power when it came to ratings decisions.
-He used it quite often, too.
+He used it quite often as well.

 - Screw the Rules, I Have Connections!: A section of the film talks about how independent films receive harsher treatment than studio-backed films (this includes Trey Parker recalling the hassles he went through with Orgazmo, as mentioned above).